There are various types of cracks: such as cracks in raw materials, cracks caused by heat treatment, and forging cracks, which can be confusing.

-For structural steels, the heat treatment temperature is generally much lower than the forging temperature, even for high-speed steel and high-alloy steel, the heating and holding time is much shorter than the forging temperature.
+For structural steel, the heat treatment temperature is generally much lower than the forging temperature.

 Reasons for forging cracks and heat treatment cracks

-In addition, due to poor forging process or improper operation, such as overheating, overburning or too low final forging temperature and too fast cooling rate after forging etc., the forgings may also produce cracks.
+Poor forging processes or improper operations such as overheating, over-burning, or too low final forging temperatures, as well as too fast cooling after forging, can also cause cracking of forgings.

 Factors affecting quenching

 There are many factors that affect quench cracking, and here we only introduce a few common cases encountered in production.